-We plan to continue to focus on generating cash flows from our homebuilding operations and on balancing pace, price and construction starts at each community to optimize our return on each inventory asset within its market context.
-We anticipate the pricing adjustments and other homebuyer concessions we have selectively extended to buyers since the 2022 second half will negatively impact the average selling price of homes delivered in the remainder of 2024.
+In the 2024 second half, we plan to continue to focus operationally on maintaining high customer satisfaction levels, achieving additional improvement in our build times, and further simplifying and value engineering our products to lower direct costs.
+More broadly, our key objectives remain to increase our scale and profitability, as well as generate cash flows, by expanding our lot count through land acquisitions that meet our underwriting standards, opening new communities on time, driving net orders and balancing pace, price and construction starts at each community to optimize our return on each inventory asset within its market context.
+At the same time, we anticipate the homebuyer concessions we have selectively extended to buyers since the 2022 second half will continue to temper the average selling price of homes delivered.
 Our use of such concessions in the remaining quarters of 2024 will depend on, among other things, market dynamics, including mortgage interest rates and overall housing affordability, as well as community-specific considerations, including the size and construction stage of the backlog, net order pace and lots remaining available for sale.

+While we expect our land acquisition activity to increase during the remainder of 2024 as compared to the corresponding 2023 period, our investments in land and land development will depend significantly on market conditions and available opportunities that meet our investment return standards.
+In addition, our focus is on capital efficiency, developing lots where possible in smaller phases and balancing development with our starts pace to manage our inventory of finished lots.

 With our strong balance sheet and liquidity position, we believe we can operate effectively through evolving market conditions in 2024 and continue to prioritize investing in land acquisition and development to support future growth, as well as returning capital to our stockholders.
-While we expect our land acquisition activity to increase during the remainder of 2024 as compared to the corresponding period of 2023, our investments in land and land development will depend significantly on market conditions and available opportunities that meet our investment return standards.

-We ended the 2024 first quarter with \$113.6 million remaining under our current board of directors share repurchase authorization.
-This provides us the opportunity to continue to repurchase our common stock in 2024, with the volume and timing based on considerations of our operating cash flow, liquidity outlook, land investment opportunities and needs, the market price of our common stock, and the housing market and general economic conditions.
+We ended the 2024 second quarter with \$950.0 million remaining under our current board of directors share repurchase authorization.
+This provides us the opportunity to continue to repurchase our common stock in the remainder of 2024, with the volume and timing based on considerations of our operating cash flow, liquidity outlook, land investment opportunities and needs, the market price of our common stock, and the housing market and general economic conditions.